marco-ruiz/regex-binding/README.md

 ```

-... and that's it.
 Since we only changed our minds how we wanted to hold the same data, we just needed to change our model and
 its **binding rules** to instruct the framework of the new preferences.

 ### List of nested objects